juanansaldo/FarmLens-ML/README.md

-This is the FarmLens: Machine Learning repository.
+# FarmLens: Machine Learning

+This is the FarmLens repository for the machine learning infrastructure that leverages a custom [YOLOv9](https://github.com/WongKinYiu/yolov9) object detection model for strawberry ripeness detection.

-A virtual environment is necessary.
+A virtual environment is necessary to run this project.
 To create a virtual environment in your current directory: <br>
 python -m venv <environment_name>

 To activate environment: <br>